 - Supported by your tutor at any time via the ‘Ask the tutor email’

-For further information and dates, see the brochure below.
+For further information and dates, please see the brochure below.

 This service provides 2 hours of personalised tuition via phone or via skype (broken up into 2 x 1 hour sessions)